JoshuaMichaelHall654/Single-Qubit-Calculator-/README.md

 Design choices:

-### 1. I decided to make the backend and frontend both run on the browser using a webassembly approach.
+### 1. Backend and frontend both run on the browser using a webassembly approach.
 I have two big reasons for this choice:
-#### 1. I wanted the THING (better name to describe the project here) to run without any setup time for the user on the web, and webassembly allows that.
+#### I wanted the THING (better name to describe the project here) to run without any setup time for the user on the web, and webassembly allows that.
-#### 2. But why not use a server backend then?
+#### But why not use a server backend then?
 Well, I didn't use a server backend because:
-##### 1. I was afraid of the cost of running the server.
+##### I was afraid of the cost of running the server.
-##### 2. Learning how to integrate the backend into a server have taken me more time than I was willing to spend on this early implementation of the project.
+##### Learning how to integrate the backend into a server have taken me more time than I was willing to spend on this early implementation of the project.
 In the future, I may switch over to using a server over webassembly, mostly for speed reasons, but for now, webassembly will have to do.

 ### 2. I used emscripten (https://emscripten.org/index.html) to create the webassembly.
 I did this mostly because emscripten was the first thing I could find that mentioned